rkcosner/rkcosner.github.io/index.markdown

 <center>
 <p align="justify">
 Hi, my name is Ryan K. Cosner.
-I'm an  <a href="https://engineering.tufts.edu/me/people/faculty/ryan-cosner"> Assistant Professor at Tufts University</a> (starting in January 2026).
+I'm the  <a href="https://engineering.tufts.edu/me/people/faculty/ryan-cosner"> Glenn R. Stevens Assistant Professor at Tufts University</a> (starting in January 2026) where I direct the <a href="https://sites.tufts.edu/sparc/">SPARC lab</a>.
 Before coming to Tufts I earned my Ph.D. from Caltech, my B.S. from UC Berkeley, and worked with the Autonomous Vehicle Research Group at Nvidia.
 </p>

 <p align="justify">